 Enact appropriate amendments to the Law of Georgia on Official Statistics to reinforce mandatory reporting of statistical data and ensure application of sanctions for nonreporting.
+The authorities' comment on the recommendation:

 The issue of mandatory reporting by businesses is currently under consideration.